josephsamela/mac-address-scrambler/README.md

 When time limit is up, run bash script, reconnect to wifi. <br />

 ## How to use
-Run script.
+Download the script.
+Open terminal.
+cd to script location.
+Enter --> "bash mac-scrambler"

 Computer has new randomized mac address.
+Good job.